Sally D. Adkins

 Sally D. Adkins (born 1950) is a former judge of the Maryland Court of Appeals.
 She was appointed to the bench in 2008, after serving as a Judge of the Maryland Court of Special Appeals between 1998 and 2008.
 She is a graduate of the University of Maryland School of Law.
 She retired from the bench on October 31, 2018.

 Early life

-Sally Denison Adkins was born in 1950 in Salisbury, Maryland to Emily (née Schweppe) and E. Dale Adkins Jr. Her father was a partner of the firm Adkins, Potts & Smethurst and served as judge of the Circuit Court for Wicomico.
+Sally Denison Adkins was born in 1950 in Salisbury, Maryland, to Emily (née Schweppe) and E. Dale Adkins Jr. Her father was a partner of the firm Adkins, Potts & Smethurst and served as judge of the Circuit Court for Wicomico.
 She graduated from Kent School in Kent, Connecticut.
 She graduated with a Bachelor of Arts in philosophy from Lawrence University in 1972.
-She then received a J.D. from the University of Maryland School of Law in 1975.
+She then received a Juris Doctor from the University of Maryland School of Law in 1975.
 She clerked for Marvin H. Smith in the Court of Appeals from 1975 to 1976, and then was admitted to the bar in Maryland in 1976.